Entrance Fee Increase – On January 1, 2019 the park entrance fee increased to $10 per person and the park annual pass increased to $35.

 Fort Pulaski is located on Cockspur Island about 15 miles away from Historic Savannah Georgia.
 The monument was named after the Revolutionary War Hero Casimir Pulaski and was established as a National Monument by President Calvin Coolidge in October of 1924.

-After 30 hours of mortars and rifled canons bombarding the fort a breach was made in the south east wall.
+After 30 hours of mortars and rifled cannons bombarding the fort, a breach was made in the southeast wall.
 This forced Confederate Colonel Charles H. Olmstead to surrender.
-With the union in control the fort was used to house the captured Confederate prisoners and also as a storage area for the ammunition taken from Fort McAllister after its fall in December 1864.
+With the union in control, the fort was used to house the captured Confederate prisoners and also as a storage area for the ammunition taken from Fort McAllister after its fall in December 1864.

 Fort Pulaski was recently named in Flipkeys : 50 States Series: Top Historical Spots Worth Traveling For

 Fee Information: Adults: $10.00 – Children 15 & Under: Free | Annual Pass: $35

 America’s Best Idea – the national parks – is even better when it’s free!
 Several days throughout the year have been designated as fee-free days at your national parks including Fort Pulaski National Monument.
 On these days entrance fees will not be charged.
 Mark your calendar for these entrance fee-free dates in 2019!

 - Monday, January 21: Martin Luther King, Jr. Day

 - Sunday, February 10: Georgia History Festival’s Super Museum Sunday

 - Saturday, April 20: Junior Ranger Day (First Day of National Park Week)

 - Sunday, August 25: National Park Service Anniversary